 Most of the activists protesting and engaging in civil disobedience against DAPL risked little by brainstorming ways to disable machinery or the pipeline.
 The most substantial risk fell on Ruby and Jessica, since they went on to commit sabotage.
 Ruby and her comrades got security culture backwards; ideally Ruby would not have expressed any interest in underground tactics, while those limiting themselves to aboveground action would have brainstormed freely.
 The more people discussing and advocating underground action, the more difficult it is for agents of the status quo to pick out those transitioning from aboveground to underground work.

 Ruby and Jessica’s gradual process of radicalization increased their vulnerability.
 By engaging in a full range of aboveground efforts, escalating from letter writing to hunger strikes to civil disobedience, they exposed themselves as committed pipeline opponents.
 As a result, by May 4, security firm TigerSwan had identified Ruby and Jessica as the most likely suspects for the valve piercings.
 Had the pair not proactively ended their campaign shortly after, it’s possible they would eventually have been caught and severely prosecuted.

 Ideally, Ruby and Jessica would have observed the failure of aboveground actions carried out by others, then jumped straight to underground tactics themselves.
 Accepted methods for opposing industrial projects, including most civil disobedience, funnel us into a maze of constrained choices.
 Our actions are predictable and always lead to dead ends, while surveillance cameras track our movements and capture our identities.
 With the world in crisis, we don’t have time for every potential underground activist to explore the entire maze before climbing over the walls and acting free of the system’s constraints.
 Further, underground actionists minimize personal risk by never entering the maze and being identified in the first place.

 In the weeks following their public statement, Jessica and Ruby gave multiple interviews and presentations.
-The FBI raided their home in early August, but no federal charges were ever brought against them.
+The FBI raided their home in early August 2017, but no federal charges were ever brought against them.
 At the end of September, they left Des Moines and went into hiding.